Why 80% of delays are not lost due to execution

 ❌ A classic planner

-which transforms the schedule into a contractual asset
+→ which turns the schedule into a contractual asset

 Conclusion — Time is a contractual capital